30 minutes of exercise

 Certainly, a minimum of 30 minutes of moderate physical activity on most, if not all, days of the week is an excellent goal.
 Numerous studies have found that as little as a half hour daily of aerobic exercise like walking can significantly reduce the risk of heart disease, diabetes, and other cardiovascular-related illnesses.

-“But 30 minutes of exercise a day is likely not enough for someone who has a lot of weight to lose,” points out Scott Danberg, MS, exercise physiologist and Director of Fitness at the Pritikin Longevity Center + Spa in Miami, Florida.
+“But 30 minutes of exercise a day is likely not enough for someone who has a lot of weight to lose,” points out Jamie Costello, MS, exercise physiologist and Fitness Director at the Pritikin Longevity Center in Florida, a wellness and weight-loss resort that has been teaching heart-healthy living since 1975.

 The most comprehensive study1 of successful long-term weight loss ever conducted, the National Weight Control Registry, found that the vast majority of its more than 4,000 members averaged about 60 minutes of moderate exercise, like brisk walking, every day.
 (Brisk, as President Harry Truman so deftly defined it, is “walking as if you have somewhere to go.”)